typelevel/Laika/docs/src/02-running-laika/02-library-api.md

 By default, the port is 4242, the poll interval is 3 seconds, and EPUB or PDF downloads will not be included in the generated site.

+### Preview of the Document AST

+Introduced in version 0.19.4 the preview server can now also render the document AST for any markup source document.
+Simply append the `/ast` path element to your URL, e.g. `localhost:4242/my-docs/intro.md/ast`.
+Note that this does not prevent you from using `/ast` as an actual path segment in your site, the server will be able to distinguish those.

+The AST shown is equivalent to the AST passed to the actual renderer after the final rewrite phase.
+In case of writing custom render overrides it is the most accurate representation of the nodes you can match on.
+When writing rewrite rules for earlier phases the actual nodes to match on might differ (e.g. directives and links might still be unresolved).